fbpx

 The less traditional option is to have a beehive within your home.
 The hives are usually attached to an outside wall, with a cavity allowing the bees to get outside.
 It’s a bit like the bees building their hive inside a hollow tree, where your home is the inside of the tree.
 These interior hives have to undergo the same inspection and regulation as beehives kept outdoors.

-Installing an internal hive is a great introduction to beekeeping, and is a wonderful teaching aid for children.
+Installing an internal hive is a great introduction to beekeeping and is a wonderful teaching aid for children.
 If you are thinking about doing it, it would be wise to warn the neighbors you’re going to house a bee colony.
 Some may be put off by the idea, but a jar of your first harvest of honey will go a long way to sweeten their attitude.
-One of the ways you can mitigate any problems with neighbors is to choose a quiet strain of bees which are less likely to swarm.
+One of the ways you can mitigate any problems with neighbors is to choose a quiet strain of bees that are less likely to swarm.

-If you’ve never seen an interior beehive before check out the BEEcosytem.
+If you’ve never seen an interior beehive before, check out the BEEcosytem.
 This revolutionary new method of beekeeping is specially created for indoor and urban environments.
 The hexagonal hive is made of cedarwood with clear panels to see into the hive itself.
 The modular design means the hive can be extended as your colony grows.

 Supplies needed for starting a beehive

 Before going out and spending lots of money on new equipment, it would be wise to search out your nearest beekeepers’ club.
 Club members are a great source of local advice on what to do and what not to do when starting a beehive.
-They will have a wealth of knowledge and experience which you can learn from to keep you from making too many rookie mistakes.
+They will have a wealth of knowledge and experience, which you can learn from to keep you from making too many rookie mistakes.
 They may know where to get the best equipment at a discount to help you get started and keep the cost down.
 But never buy second-hand equipment as you don’t know if it may carry a disease that could kill your colony.

 • Hive Box – What kind of hive box you use depends on the type of beehive that is best for your environment.
 So as not to annoy the neighbors try and get the best quality you can afford so it looks professional.